syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ### Customize detail row

-In TreeGrid, while rendering the details row the `DetailsDataBound` event will trigger.
-Using this event we can customize the detail row for specific row.
+In TreeGrid, while rendering the details row the `DetailsDataBound` event will be triggered.
+Using this event we can customize the detail template for specific row.

 The below code example shows how to customize details row for specific row.